lte

 What is the best technology to use?

 As you can see, the technical specifications are different.
 Depending on the application scenario, LTE-M or NB-IoT may be more suitable for your project.
 For example, if you want to operate smartwatches or equip vehicles with trackers that are tracked live, then you should consider LTE-M. If you are using static devices such as heating thermostats or weather stations, then NB-IoT would be the better choice.
 In particular, the good penetration and even higher energy efficiency should be an advantage here.
 Due to the higher bandwidth in the LTE-M network, this technology is also suitable for use cases that are designed for growth.
 With NB-IoT, the bandwidth is quickly exhausted.
-However, if your sensors are to transmit more data in the future, you need a technology that allows for scalability, which LTE-M provides.
+However, if your sensors are to transmit more data in the future, you need a technology that allows scalability, which LTE-M provides.
 This also applies to software updates, which can be easily transferred via LTE-M, whereas this could be difficult with NB-IoT.

 More IoT news